 Release of data

-We release the noncoding annotations, the mutation counts, and the corresponding p-values on the 760 cancer genomes used in this paper as a potentially powerful resource to facilitate cancer researchers for driver events discovery and validation in the future.
+We release the noncoding annotations, the mutation counts, and the corresponding p-values on the 760 cancer genomes used in this paper as a potentially useful resource to facilitate cancer researchers for driver event discovery and validation in the future.
 The data can be directly downloaded from larva.gersteinlab.org.

 RESULTS